kuzzleio/documentation/src/api/1/controller-admin/load-fixtures/index.md

 * The fixtures can contain any number of index and collection configurations.
 * Each collection contains an array of data to load, just like the [bulk:import API]({{ site_base_path }}api/1/controller-bulk/import/).
 * If an index or collection does not exist, the load will fail.
 * Fixtures are loaded sequentially, one index/collection pair at a time.
-If a failure occurs, Kuzzle immediately interrupts the sequence.
+If a failure occurs, Kuzzle immediately interrupts the sequence, without rollbacking the previously loaded fixtures.

 ---